pdf-raku/PDF-raku/README.md

 use PDF::DAO;

 my $reader = PDF::Reader.new;
-$reader.open( 't/example.pdf' );
+$reader.open: 't/example.pdf';

 # objects can be directly fetched by object-number and generation-number:
 my $page1 = $reader.ind-obj(4, 0).object;

-# Hashs and arrays are tied.
-This is usually more conveniant for navigating
+# Hashes and arrays are tied.
+This is usually more convenient for navigating
 my $doc = $reader.trailer<Root>;
 $page1 = $doc<Pages><Kids>[0];